xJQx/sc4002-nlp-sentiment-classification/README.md

 - `part3e_transformers.py`: A pipeline script to train, evaluate, and test Transformer models for Part 3e.
   - **Example Usage**: `python part3e_transformers.py --model roberta`
 - `part3e_ensemble.py`: A script to train and evaluate ensemble models for Part 3e.
+- `scripts/xxx.py`: A script to train certain models using the terminal instead of jupyter notebook (optional, you may run the jupyter notebook directly to train the model instead).
+  - **Example Usage**: `python scripts/train_cnn.py`

 ## Code Used for Each Part